A Three-day Itinerary for Cappadocia and Pamukkale from Istanbul

 Arriving in Pamukkale

-So after the bus situation and the lack of sleep the night before that (because of the early wake-up for the hot air balloon flight), I was dying when I finally arrived in Pamukkale at the crack of dawn.
-It was freezing cold, and everything was closed.
-I walked along the streets and found one guest house (Kale Hotel) which was open.
-I ate there and fell asleep on the table after that.
-I asked their prices and they also offered very cheap options if you only want to have a bed for a half day.
-I was considering this as I was so tired I hardly could keep my eyes open but then decided to book the first available bus back to Istanbul.
+After the exhausting bus ordeal and the lack of sleep from the night before (thanks to the early wake-up for the hot air balloon flight), I was absolutely wiped out when I finally arrived in Pamukkale at the crack of dawn.
+It was freezing, and the entire town seemed shut down.
+I wandered the quiet streets until I spotted one guesthouse, Kale Hotel, which was open.
+I grabbed something to eat there and dozed off at the table.
+I asked the hotel staff about their rates, and they even offered a very cheap option for just a half-day stay.
+I seriously considered it — I could barely keep my eyes open — but instead, I powered through with copious amounts of Turkish coffee and set out to explore.
+First on the list, though, was booking my bus back to Istanbul for later that day.

 Great post with very helpful information.
 It looks great with the snow.
 Selime monastery looks very beautiful.